radu781/Train-manager/README.md

 The clients send commands to the server.
 Currently supported commands:
 - `today`: information about the current day's trains schedule
-- `departures`: information about departures in the upcoming hour, including trains that are late
+- `departures`: information about departures in the upcoming delta time
-- `arrivals`: information about arrivals in the upcoming hour, including trains that are late
+- `arrivals`: information about arrivals in the upcoming delta time

 Commands to be added:
 - `late`: lets a user signal that a train is being late, future calls to `departures` or `arrivals` will reflect this change